ayaanhossain/oligopool/README.md

 ## Installation

-`Oligopool Calculator` is `Linux`-based software, and it is a `Python3.10+`-exclusive.
+`Oligopool Calculator` is a `Linux`-based software, and it is a `Python3.10+`-exclusive.

-You can install `Oligopool Calculator` from PyPI, where it is published as the `oligopool` package.
+You can install it from PyPI, where it is published as the `oligopool` package.
 ```bash
 $ pip install oligopool
 ```
-Alternatively, you can install `Oligopool Calculator` from GitHub.
+Alternatively, you can install directly from GitHub.
 ```bash
 $ pip install git+https://github.com/ayaanhossain/oligopool.git
 ```
 Both approaches should install all dependencies automatically.

 > **Note** This GitHub version will always be the most updated version with all recent fixes.
-The PyPI version will always be the most stable one.
+The PyPI version is aimed to be the most stable one.

 **Verifying Installation**

-If everything went well, `Oligopool Calculator` is now available in your environment under the `oligopool` package.
-You may verify it like so:
+Successful installation will look like the following.
 ```python
 $ python
 Python 3.10.9 | packaged by conda-forge | (main, Feb  2 2023, 20:20:04) [GCC 11.3.0] on linux